-The host county promotes several of its major industries by touring up to six agri-businesses.
-The candidates learn about the various businesses and are responsible for giving a 60 second summary presentation on one at the Selection Finale event.
-Each tour should last no more than 1 hour in length.
-Each of the tour stops are also highlighted in the Selection Finale Keepsake Program.
+The committee promotes several of the host county's major industries by touring up to six agribusinesses.
+The candidates learn about the various businesses and are responsible for giving a 60-second summary presentation on one at the Selection Finale.
+Each tour should last no more than one hour in length.
+Each of the tour stops is also highlighted in the Finale Program Booklet.